sybrew/the-seo-framework/readme.txt

 **For everyone:**
 /
+* TODO Added: All WooCommerce Product Images are now also added with multiple `og:image` meta tags.
+Now users can now thoroughly scroll through your items when shared on social sites (where supported)!
+* TODO Added: Full Elegant Themes' Divi compatibility.
+Read more below under heading "About: Divi Compatibility".
+* TODO Added: Colorized character counters!
+These subtle colors now let you know you're doing it right right away :).
+* Changed: Disabled OG Meta tags output when Add Meta Tags is active.
+* Changed: Color changes to the SEO Bar to fully support all color deficiency spectra, with limited support for achromatopsia (green and orange e.g. good and okay still look the same).
+This also makes the SEO bar more vibrant and more beautiful for non-colorblind people.
 * Improved: The Breadcrumb home URL now also considers the Domain Mapping domains instead of only the current domain.
 * TODO Fixed: WooCommerce product overview layout was messed up on smaller (tablet to 15") screens by the addition of The SEO Bar.
 It now all fits. (table.wp-list-table .column-name,table.wp-list-table .column-is_in_stock{width:10%}).
 Further optimization is left in the hands of WooCommerce as they still need to optimize this themself.
 * TODO Fixed: Incorrect Dutch translation on Robots Meta Settings on the Inpost metabox.
-* Changed: Disabled OG Meta tags output when Add Meta Tags is active.
-* TODO Added: Full Elegant Themes' Divi compatibility.
-Read more below under "About: Divi Compatibility"
 * TODO Fixed: Title bug with categories when both a custom title and category title are filled in.
 * TODO Fixed: AnsPress bug where not all page descriptions are fetched correctly on the front-end.
-* TODO Fixed: Robots.txt sitemap wasn't pointed to correctly on Subdirectory Multisite installations.
+* Fixed: Robots.txt sitemap wasn't pointed to correctly on Subdirectory Multisite installations.
-* TODO Added: All WooCommerce Product Images are now also added with multiple `og:image` meta tags.
-Now users can now thoroughly scroll through your items when shared on social sites (where supported)!
+* Fixed: Robots.txt sitemap wasn't pointed to correctly on Mapped Multisite domains.
-* TODO Removed: /wp-includes/ blocking through robots.txt, this was accidentally added long ago and the removal should resolve issues with Google Webmaster Tools.
+* Removed: /wp-includes/ blocking through robots.txt, this was accidentally added long ago and the removal should resolve issues with Google Webmaster Tools.
-* TODO Added: Colorized character counters!
-These subtle colors now let you know you're doing it right right away :).
-* Changed: Color changes to the SEO Bar to fully support all color deficiency spectra, with limited support for achromatopsia (green and orange e.g. good and okay still look the same).
-This also makes the SEO bar more vibrant and more beautiful for non-colorblind people.

 **For developers:**
 /
-* TODO: Added new robots filters.
+* Added: New function `AutoDescription_Render::the_home_url_from_cache( $force_slash )`.
+* Added: New filters.
+(TODO document robots filters in site).
+* Added: Static caching for the current page in ld+json breadcrumbs.
+* Changed: Default WordPress robots.txt is now completely overwritten to maintain compatibility.
 * Cleaned up code.

+/** NOTE CACHED ITEMS CHANGE **
+/ TODO Should look at error log consistently before pushing tag.

 **About: Divi Compatibility**
 /